Pregnancy Tailbone Pain Questions and AnswersNov 02, 2021

 Try to sleep on your side rather than your back.
 Putting a body pillow between your legs while you sleep can help position your knees and hips in a more neutral, comfortable position.
 It is important to get lots of rest so you don’t increase your stress levels

 Does tailbone pain go away after pregnancy?

 For most women, tailbone pain goes away soon after delivery.
 In some cases, the instability caused by loose ligaments during the pregnancy and trauma during delivery can cause tailbone pain and postpartum pelvic floor dysfunction for several months.
 During childbirth, the pressure from the baby's head can fracture the tailbone or coccyx.
-A fractured coccyx can be quite painful and symptoms can take months to subside.
-Many women gain relief after about 2 months of physical therapy.
+A fractured coccyx can be quite painful, and symptoms can take months to subside.
+Many women gain relief after about two months of physical therapy.
 Specific exercises can help to strengthen the core muscles and stabilize joints in the tailbone area.